tikurahul/kotlin-futures/README.md

 A simple implementation of Futures in Kotlin.
 Has very minimal dependencies, so you can use it on Android.

+This is a work in progress.
+The API surface is small, so a lot of tweaks are still being made to the API and the implementation.
+Pull requests welcome.

 ### Getting Started

 Creating a `Future` is really easy.